Taskers of Andover: Tasker Trailers

 Adopting the post-war name of Tasker Trailers to supply the developing road transport industry, the company had branches in Wigan and Scotland.
-Taken over by Craven Industries, which later itself became part of the John Brown and Co engineering conglomerate, it was sold as part of a package of assets in 1983 to Montracon of Belfast, Northern Ireland.
+Taken over by Craven Industries, which later itself became part of the John Brown and Co engineering conglomerate, The company manufactured heavy duty low loaders and hydraulic modular trailers under a licensed agreement with Delattre-Levivier an engineering company these trailers were also exported to developing markets like Ghana, Nigeria, Middle East and West Africa.
+It was sold as part of a package of assets in 1983 to Montracon of Belfast, Northern Ireland.
 After the closure of the works and demolition of the residual buildings in 1984, Montracon decided to consolidate its brands, resulting in the end of the Tasker brand in the late 1990s.

 Preservation

 In 1948, Arthur Fuller, the then managing director, decided to preserve items manufactured by the company over its existence, leading to the acquisition of 108 items which were displayed in a museum under the main offices.
 The collection included 23 steam road engines and a Queen Mary trailer complete with Spitfire, along with many items of agricultural machinery and tools from the Anna Valley works.
 With the sale of the company in 1968, the collection was put up for sale and the majority acquired by the Hampshire County Council Museums Service.

 Several preserved Tasker vehicles are displayed at the Milestones Museum in Basingstoke, Hampshire.
+A B2 roller in the collection of the Claude Jessett Trust is the oldest Taskers roller in preservation.